Bellsblog/AirBnB_clone_v2/README.md

 HBNB - The Console
 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

-Repository Contents by Project Task
+RepositorIES Contents by Project Task
 Tasks	Files	Description
 0: Authors/README File	AUTHORS
 1: Pep8	N/A	All code is pep8 compliant